hakavlad/tird/README.md

 - 🚩 `tird` has not been independently audited.
 - 🚩 `tird` probably won't help much when used in a compromised environment.
 - 🚩 `tird` probably won't help much when used with short and predictable keys.
-- 🚩 Parts of the keys may leak into the swap space.
+- 🚩 Keys may leak into the swap space.
 - 🚩 `tird` violates [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html).
 - 🚩 `tird` does not sort digests of passphrases and keyfiles in constant time.
 - 🚩 Development is ongoing, there may be backward compatibility issues in the future.